redhat-cop/openshift-migration-best-practices/04-running-the-migration.md

   - You must migrate images from the internal image registry if you are not using an external image registry.
 If they cannot be migrated, you must re-create them manually on the target cluster.
   - Increase the [CPU and memory limits of the Migration Controller](https://docs.openshift.com/container-platform/4.6/migration/migrating_3_4/migrating-applications-with-cam-3-4.html#migration-changing-migration-plan-limits_migrating-3-4) for large migrations.
   - Use the [`prune` command](https://docs.openshift.com/container-platform/4.6/applications/pruning-objects.html) to remove old builds, deployments, and images from each namespace being migrated.
-  - [Exclude PVs, imagestreams, and other resources](https://docs.openshift.com/container-platform/4.6/migration/migrating_3_4/migrating-applications-with-cam-3-4.html#migration-excluding-resources_migrating-3-4) if you do not want to migrate them with MTC.
+  - [Exclude PVs, image streams, and other resources](https://docs.openshift.com/container-platform/4.6/migration/migrating_3_4/migrating-applications-with-cam-3-4.html#migration-excluding-resources_migrating-3-4) if you do not want to migrate them with MTC.
 - Namespaces:
   - Check the namespaces on the target cluster to ensure that they do not duplicate namespaces being migrated.
   - Do not create namespaces for your application on the target cluster before migration because this can cause quotas to change.